fajasumitra/FullBackend/README.md

 # MedEase Cloud Computing Path
-We bridge the models that have been created with machine learning and generate a form that can be used by mobile applications.
+We integrate and bridge the models that have been created by machine learning with the Back-End, which will produce a form that can be used by mobile applications.
+After that, we deploy the Back-End and the models together using Google Cloud Services.

 ## Build With
 - [Cloud Run](https://cloud.google.com/run?hl=en)